krivard/codalab-worksheets-wiki/Home.md

 written to the current directory by the shell command:
 <img src="https://github.com/codalab/codalab-worksheets/wiki/images/execution.png" />

+CodaLab's philosophy is to give you full control of how you want to run your experiments and get out of your way.
+It just maintains the dependency structure of your experiments and takes care of the actual execution.
+A good analogy is Git, which just maintains the revision history, but gives you total freedom in terms of what to put in your repository.

 ## **How do I learn more?**

 * [CodaLab Worksheets Tutorial](User_CodaLab-Worksheets-Tutorial): learn how to create bundles and worksheets (start here).